mitric-lab/programming_theochem/src/01-fundamentals/06-unit_tests/01-example_based_tests.md

 ```
 ~~~

-Suppose we have written the `mul` function in the file `multiplication.py` and `div` function in the file `division.py`, we can create the file `test_mul_div_expl.py` in the same directory and import both functions as:
+Suppose we have written the `mul` function in the file `multiplication.py` and the `div` function in the file `division.py`, we can create the file `test_mul_div_expl.py` in the same directory and import both functions as:
 ```python
 {{#include ../../codes/01-fundamentals/test_mul_div_expl.py:import}}